The history of wood flooring

 Production improvements and the availability of engineered flooring increased the affordability and versatility of hardwood flooring.
 It also made it a more sustainable option.
 Pre-finished floorboards also gained popularity, allowing customers to avoid the hassle and costs of on-site finishing.

 Technology in the world of wood flooring has come on leaps and bounds over the years.
 It is now a very versatile flooring choice, and there are countless texture, tone, and style options available.

-Chaunceys’ range of engineered wood flooring is constructed using 6mm solid wood veneer which is bonded to a core board made of high-grade birch plywood.
+Chaunceys’ range of engineered wood flooring is constructed using a 6mm solid wood wear layer which is bonded to a core board made of high-grade birch plywood.
 It is a very stable board suitable for any room, including areas with underfloor heating.